9527kevin/iBus/README.md

 #overview

-This is a iPhone client for common bus service.
-Now it just provides services for the area located at Jiangning Nanjing China.
+This is a iPhone client provides common bus service. <br />

+Now the service it provides  can only be available for users who are in **Jiangning** Nanjing China.

 ##screen shot